Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Introduction

 \subsection{Organization and Notation}

 The rest of the paper is organized as follows.
 In Section \ref{sec:setup}, we discuss the basic setup and introduce the concepts related with regret expectation (worst-case optimality, instance-dependent consistency) and regret distribution (tail risk).
 In Section \ref{sec:lower}, we show the trade-off between regret expectation and light-tailed risk via information-theoretic lower bounds under different scenarios and cases.
 In Section \ref{sec:upper}, we look into the general stochastic $K$-armed bandit model and design new policies with explicit regret tail upper bounds that match the lower bounds in Section \ref{sec:lower}.
 In Section \ref{sec:extension}, we show how to extend our policy design into more stochastic bandit settings with structured non-stationarity, and obtain light-tailed regret bounds similar to those in Section \ref{sec:upper}.
+We also discuss the relationship between our policy designs and AlphaGo.
 Finally, we conclude in Section \ref{sec:conclusion}.
 All detailed proofs are left to the supplementary material.

 Before proceeding, we introduce some notation.
 For any $a, b\in\mathbb R$, $a\wedge b = \min\{a, b\}$ and $a\vee b = \max\{a, b\}$.
 For any $a\in\mathbb R$, $a_+ = \max\{a, 0\}$.
 We denote $[N]=\{1, \cdots, N\}$ for any positive integer $N$.
 Throughout the paper, we use $O(\cdot)$ ($\tilde O(\cdot)$) and $\Omega(\cdot)$ ($\tilde\Omega(\cdot)$) to present upper and lower bounds on the growth rate up to constant (logarithmic) factors, respectively, and $\Theta(\cdot)$ ($\tilde\Theta(\cdot)$) to characterize the rate when the upper and lower bounds match up to constant (logarithmic) factors.
 We use $o(\cdot)$ and $\omega(\cdot)$ to present strictly dominating upper bounds and strictly dominated lower bounds, respectively.